-There are four main methods to managing the design and construction process when remodeling your home.
+There are five main methods to managing the design and construction process when remodeling your home.
 Before deciding how you’d like to handle your project, figure out what your priorities are.
 Do you want a unique design or something basic?
 Are there structural changes you’ll need to make?
 Do you want to have all choices made before starting the project or can you make decisions on the fly?
 How important is keeping costs as low as possible?
 Is completing the project quickly important?
 Do you have enough experience to thoroughly understand your project without a professional?
-These priorities should be used to determine what services you look for and which (if any) you provide yourself.
+Your priorities and experience should determine what services you look for and which tasks (if any) you handle yourself.

-4) Or, you can hire a design-build company.
+You can hire a design-build company.
 The design-build concept came about several decades ago as a way to expedite the design, pricing and implementation of construction projects.
 By having all of those tasks handled by the same company, the project is more likely to be completed on time and on budget.
 Changes can be made more efficiently during construction if needed.
 You don’t have to hire multiple entities that can have competing priorities and the design will be based on current construction costs that the builder works with on a daily basis.
 The design-builder can also include interior design services if needed or desired.
-The design-build model is generally agreed to be the most efficient and practical choice for making high-quality improvements to your home on a budget, whether that budget is large or small.
+The design-build model the most efficient and practical choice for making high-quality improvements to your home on a budget, whether that budget is large or small.

-We offer design-build services.
+Simply Beautiful Remodeling offers design-build services.
 We’ve found that this format delivers the best results for most people.
 We’ll discuss our process of design-build in another post.
-Sometimes projects DO benefit from the services of an architect and interior designer, and in those cases we’re always happy to either work with your designers if you’ve already begun the process, or to recommend our own preferred architects and designers if needed.
+In the mean time, we’re happy to share Sometimes projects DO benefit from the services of an architect and interior designer.
+In those cases we’re always happy to either work with your designers if you’ve already begun the process, or to recommend our own preferred architects and designers if needed.